uma-mahesh-24/CS-254-Lab/README.md

 # CS-254-Lab

-This repository consists of my assignment submissions of the CS 254 - Design and Analysis of Algorithms Lab.
+This repository consists of my assignment submissions in the CS 254 - Design and Analysis of Algorithms Lab. <br>
-Roll: 220001052
+Roll: 220001052 <br>
 Name: P C Uma Mahesh

 ## Running C++ code